dojo/framework/docs/en/stores/basic-usage.md

 ## The Store

 The store holds the global, atomic state for the entire application.
-The store gets created when the application gets created and defined in the `Registry` with an injector.
+The store should be created when the application gets created and defined in the `Registry` with an injector.

 > main.ts